patricab/nemo/README.md

 - Schematic PDF Export

 # Full KiCAD project
-I have included all project files for use with the open source CAD software KiCAD This includes the schematic file, component libraries, netlist and PCB-files
+I have included all project files for use with the open source CAD software KiCAD.
+This includes the schematic file, component libraries, netlist and PCB-files

 # Schematic PDF Export